marijnh/Eloquent-JavaScript/16_game.md

 {{index "static method"}}

-To interpret the characters in the plan, the `Level` constructor uses the `levelChars` object, which maps background elements to strings and actor characters to classes.
+To interpret the characters in the plan, the `Level` constructor uses the `levelChars` object, which, for each character used in the level descriptions, holds a string if it is a background type, and a class if it produces an actor.
 When `type` is an actor class, its static `create` method is used to create an object, which is added to `startActors`, and the mapping function returns `"empty"` for this background square.

 {{index "Vec class"}}